2 years ago · Cots2019today

 12 # What types of transport services are available?

-Most retirement villages are close to public transport, medical facilities and shopping centres.
+Most retirement villages are close to public transport, medical facilities, and shopping centers.
 Most villages have a minibus with a busy weekly selection of social trips and shopping trips.

 13 # Can I take my pet to a retirement village?